 Submitting a Manuscript

 Big Sky Publishing currently accepts unsolicited non-fiction manuscripts only.
-We do not accept submissions on disc or via email unless with prior permission.

-Big Sky Publishing is currently accepting manuscripts in the following areas only: true crime, history, military history, self-help, auto/biography, business, careers, environment, how to/practical, health, humour, lifestyle, Indigenous studies and women’s and men’s studies.
+Big Sky Publishing is currently accepting manuscripts in the following areas only: true crime, history, military history, self-help, children's books, auto/biography, business, careers, environment, how to/practical, health, humour, lifestyle, Indigenous studies and women’s and men’s studies.

 One-page synopsis of the manuscript;

 First 4 chapters printed on A4 paper (double line spaced);

 One page review of any books, already published, that cover a similar topic and an outline of how your proposal differs.